patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/patterns_problem_solving/notes.md

       - This pattern involves creating a window which can either be an array or number from one position to another
       - Depending on a certain condition, the window either increases or closes (and a new window is created)
       - very useful for keeping track of a subset of data in an array/string etc

+    # Divide and Conquer
+      - This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data
+      - This pattern can tremendously decrease time complexity